 While in the 200m Zion clocked an equally impressive mark of 23.46 (0.5) at the same meet to win the Open Women’s event.
 The mark further improves her southeast Asian lead and is a new PB after her 23.56 (1.4) run on 7th April 2019 at Stanford.
-The Philippines now ranks 1-2 in this event, with Kristina Knott clocking 23.62 (-0.2) at the Philippine National Champs in March.
+The Philippines ranks 1-2 in this event in March, with Kristina Knott clocking 23.62 (-0.2) at the Philippine National Champs.
 Zion, who finished runner up to Knott, has improved significantly after opening her season with 24.03 at Ilagan.

 The SEA Games qualifying mark is 24.29 (5th place last SEA Games); only Zion and Knott have made the standard.
 At the same time, the qualifying for world champs in Doha is 23.02.

 Zion’s mark puts her #3 on the Philippine all-time list, only behind De Vega (23.35) and Knott (23.45 at the 2018 Asian Games in August 2018, where she took 6th place).